 A travel bank account is an online account where JetBlue customers can store their earned credits.
 It replaces credit shells and vouchers, resulting in a paperless system for credit monitoring.
 The device is useful for keeping track of all of your credit cards in one secure location.

-Getting Access to Your Travel Savings Account
+Getting Access to Your Travel Savings Account on Jetblue

 You must be wondering How do I access my JetBlue Airlines travel bank?
 Here's how